 As a long-time reader, I sometimes take the theories around the cards for granted.
 I no longer question my frame of mind, at least not like I used to do when I just began reading cards.
-That is why I want to talk to you about the woo-woo I often see around the tarot.
+That is why I want to talk to you about the woowoo I often see around the tarot.

 No more the Universe has your back

-Let’s make this bloody simple
+Let’s make woowoo bloody simple

 While the images of the Major Arcana tell you about life phases we all go through, about where you are on your journey to find and live a life that makes you happy, the Minor Arcana cards are generally about our day-to-day lives with ups and downs.
 Through our day-to-day life, we are learning the big things and find out how we tick.

 Another way to use the tarot is to uncover unseen processes in your subconscious.
 Whatever you experience or once experienced is locked into that vast library of adventures and (sometimes) drama.
-It is no use to add woo-woo because it will not help you dig up the things still affecting you.
+It is no use to add woowoo because it will not help you dig up the things still affecting you.

-Whether you are aware of it or not, your subconscious affects your outlook on life and thus on your interpretation.
+Whether you are aware of it or not, your subconscious affects your outlook on life and thus your interpretation.

 Suppose you were depressed all the time; this would probably affect your readings because it affects your outlook on life.
 I must say that I am super happy that I have left behind that part of my life (even though I can still create a shitload of drama around certain aspects of my life).

-Drama through woo-woo
+Drama through woowoo

 How intense are your emotions